General Relativity Contains the Standard Model

-Substituting Eq.\,(\ref{eq:17.5}) into Eq.\,(\ref{eq:17.4c}), we obtain \q \mu=5.31\times10^{-348}\ \mbox{g}. \qq This mass for the photon is effectively zero.
+The value 1/129.61 for the fine structure constant for the electron for electromagnetism is roughly six percent too large.
+The error is due to the one loop approximations.
+More loops means more vacuum polarization and a smaller $\alpha$.
+Mathematically, this means more terms in the denominators of Eqs.\,(\ref{eq:17.1a}), (\ref{eq:17.1b}) and (\ref{eq:17.4}).
+These denominators are the first two terms of infinite series in $\alpha_0$, $\alpha_\gamma$ and $\alpha _{\gamma Z}$, respectively.
+The larger denominators mean smaller values for $\alpha_\gamma$, $\alpha_{\gamma Z}$ and $\alpha_V$, respectively.
+This leads to a smaller value for $\alpha$.

+During the calculation for $\alpha_{V}$, different values for the photon mass $\mu$ were obtained for each of the electron, muon and tau cases.
+Apparently, each of these is a contribution to the total photon mass.
+The contributions from the electron and muon cases are negligible compared to that of the tau.
+The resulting photon mass is $\mu=1.55\times10^{-250}\ \mbox{g}$.
+This mass for the photon is effectively zero.
 It is far below the experimental limit of $4\times10^{-48}\ \mbox{g}$.
 The mass of the photon is generally thought to be zero, although no one knows why.
 There is no currently accepted explanation for this mass.
-Here we have a complete and consistent explanation for the mass of the photon, right down to the fact that it must be small but nonzero in order to eliminate infrared divergences from QED.
-This mass is the second previously unexplained parameter of the SM to be explained by 3DT.
+The classical theory of 3D time showed why it is zero.
+Now we have a complete and consistent explanation for the mass of the photon, right down to the fact that it must be small but nonzero in order to eliminate infrared divergences from QED.
+This mass is the fifth previously unexplained parameter of the SM to be explained by 3D time.